shakfu/py-js/README.md

 - The `py` and `pyjs` objects are currently marked as experimental pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!

 - As of this writing, the `api` module, does not (like apparently all 3rd party python c-extensions) unload properly between patches and requires a restart of Max to work after you close the first patch which uses it.
-Unfortunately, this is a known [bug](https://bugs.python.org/issue34309)in python which is being worked on and hopefully may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.
+Unfortunately, this is a known [bug](https://bugs.python.org/issue34309)in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.

 - As an example of the above, `Numpy`, the popular python numerical analysis package, falls in the above category.
 Indeed, it actually **crashes** Max if imported in a new patch after first use in a prior patch.
 To address this special case, the module is provided as an object in the `api` module (and this prevents a crash if used again).
 As above, just restart Max and use it in one patch normally.
 After closing the first patch, restart Max to use it again in a new patch.
 (New patch is taken to mean new document.)